-Place the "safety" in the on safe position.
+- Place the "safety" in the on safe position.
 Always make sure the shotgun is completely unloaded.
+Keep the muzzles pointed in a sa - Keep the muzzles pointed in a safe direction.

 Use the choke tube wrench to remove and install the choke tube in the barrel.